tzhangzh12/blog/_posts/2020-08-01-welcome-to-jekyll.markdown

 date:   2020-08-01 11:25:39 +0200
 categories: jekyll update
 ---
-Now that you are here, feel free to look aroung! :)
+Now that you are here, feel free to look around! :)

 Jekyll requires blog post files to be named according to the following format: